The Ghost in the Machine

 When I got home, I turned on the tv to watch Sesame Street, but the picture tube was dark while the first act of Parsifal snaked from the set's

-came unbidden from the speakers of my new car's stereo system like quicksand at a Tupperware party.
-The revelation of Oedipus's descent was a mere bagatelle
+from the speakers of my new car's stereo system like quicksand at a Tupperware party.
+The revelation of Oedipus's descent was a mere bagatelle compared to the

 The rest of the day passed like the final recollections of a drowning man.
 I couldn't go home knowing what was waiting for me there, so I checked into the

 cheapest motel I could find hoping that it would not have a radio or a tv in it.
 Even at $12 a night there was a television set in the room.
 Of course, I didn't turn

 it on.
 In fact, I unplugged it and left it in the parking lot.